 Local businesses are at an advantage with all of the local citations they can grab, but most non-local businesses will still be able to capitalize on niche sites, advertising sites, and social media.”

 “Quickest win really depends on previous strategy, however I have found that a lot of businesses neglect engagement and are often suffering because large areas of the website just aren't providing a good enough experience for the user.
 Reviewing high traffic areas of the website and looking for low engagement signals such as bounce rate and time on site, can be a great way of understanding where you're not serving the user well.
-It may mean you need to re-optimise pages or completely re-purpose them, but ultimately you're aiming to stop the user going back to Google to search again or click on another result.
+It may mean you need to re-optimize pages or completely re-purpose them, but ultimately you're aiming to stop the user going back to Google to search again or click on another result.

 Another quick win would be sites that have legacy link issues but haven't done a good job of identifying and disavowing the bad links.
 A thorough manual audit can identify links that may be holding you back and applying to the disavow tool can have a very quick and positive impact on your search visibility.”